Snowflake-Labs/sfguide-getting-started-weaviate-on-spcs/quickstarts/weaviate-on-spcs.md

 - Add a role
 - Edit the `PASSWORD` field

-Create a database and warehouse to use with Weaviate.
+Create a warehouse for processing data in Snowflake.

 ```sql
 -- Weaviate Warehouse --